Skip to main content

 errorobjectError details.
 Typically includes message and optionally type or code.

 All fields in eventData are optional.
 You can call publishCustomEvent with just the server and project ID to record a minimal custom event.
+You can also enrich every auto-captured event with metadata — see Event Tags & Properties.

 Examples